 It will be definitely a wonderful experience for you to come and feel the picturesque scene of the lake.
 From the far distance, you will see so many houses with the smoke releasing from and the sun gradually going down behind the high mountains to give a way to the quiet space, like a beautiful water-color painting.
 Only after visiting Phu Ninh Lake once, you can fully feel the picturesque beauty of the “paradise” amongst the scorching sunlight of the central region in Vietnam.

 It can be said that each destination will impress you in its own way with the unique beauty.
 All what you need to do is that making a chance to take a tour to and experience because life is the traveling!
-Hanoi travel agency will design different tours for you to choose.
+Ultimate Hanoi Adventures will design different tours for you to choose.
 Come with us and enjoy the trip!

 Ninh Binh is a southern province of the Northern Delta.
 The nature favorably gave this land so many amazingly beautiful landscapes, attracting a lot of domestic and international tourists.
 It is a potential destination in Vietnam.